AlmightyPilgrim/Simple-Scanner/README.md

 ## What Follows
  If I were asked to continue this assignment, I would progress into web development to create a website for this program.
 Also developing a more user friendly interface that looks nice and operates properly.
+Also making it so a file can be created instead of having to rely on one already created and then inputted into the code to be used.